Home > Communities > Lexington > Lexington Market Review > Luxury Market Summary

 Average Days on Market

-The Days on Market for the luxury market was relatively high at 82 days when compared to the overall market but is consistent with the years immediately before COVID.
+The Days on Market for the luxury market was relatively high at 69 days when compared to the overall market (37 days) but is consistent with the years immediately before COVID.
 In 2022 the average days on market was 40, in 2023 this increased over 50% to 82 days.
-As noted in the luxury home sales section this increase in days on market can in part be explained by the 2022 oversupply (over build) in the new construction market where homes built in 2022 did not sell until 2023.
+This increase in days on market can in part be explained by the 2022 oversupply (over build) in the new construction market where homes built in 2022 did not sell until 2023.
+With the over-supply largely sold, days on the market reduced to 69 days in 2024.

 Sale Price Distribution